Having a minimalist wardrobe might feel restricting or downright impossible. But I promise that there is freedom in restraints.

 That is what I want you to think about when you look through the pieces hanging in your closet deciding what stays and what goes.
 When you have that item on how do you FEEL?
 Frumpy, out of style, embarrassed?
 Or do you feel comfortable, fabulous, and ready to show off what you’ve got?
 I think you know what to go for.

 12 Month Rule To Keep A Minimalist Wardrobe

 Clear out what you have not worn in the last year.
 Be completely honest with yourself.
 Ask yourself why you have not worn it.
 Did you just not like it or did it make you feel uncomfortable?
 Maybe it did not fit right.

 I made the mistake of buying t-shirts that were so thin you could see my bra through them.
 Even if I wore them at home I was still self-conscious.
 I felt awful even when no one was around.
 Get rid of items like that.

 Exceptions to the 12-month rule.

 There are only a few exceptions to when it is ok to ignore this rule.

-First is if you are keeping something like project cloths for messy things.
+First is if you are keeping something like project clothes for messy things.
 BUT remember that you only need one or two tops and bottoms for this.
 You don’t need 5 different pairs of paints for painting.

-Organize Your Closet By Color
+Organize Your Closet By Color AND Type Of Clothing